Since 2017

 Step 13

-14. I transfer the Philadelphia cheese to a piping bag with the tip cut off — this gives controlled cheese strips for the rolls.
+14. For convenience I transfer the Philadelphia cheese into a piping bag with the tip cut off – this makes it easier to distribute the cheese evenly.

 Step 14